JoyTaribagshaw/My-Portfolio/README.md

 ## 📝 License <a name="license"></a>

-This project is [MIT](https://github.com/JoyTaribagshaw/My-Portfolio/blob/main/LICENSE) licensed.
+This project is [MIT](https://github.com/JoyTaribagshaw/My-Portfolio/blob/main/LICENSE) licensed..

 <p align="right">(<a href="#readme-top">back to top</a>)</p>